yasithrashan/bi-copilot-code-indexing/agentic_outputs/bal.md

 # Bookstore API Project
-## A RESTful API service for managing a bookstore inventory system with admin capabilities
+## A RESTful API service for managing a bookstore with book management, search, and administrative capabilities

 ## Project Files
-- `main.bal` - Main service implementation with bookstore and admin endpoints
+- `main.bal` - Main service implementation with HTTP endpoints for book management and admin functions
-- `types.bal` - Type definitions for the domain models and API responses
+- `types.bal` - Type definitions for the API including Book, BookRequest, and other data structures

 ---